Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 The core problem isn’t the lack of platforms — it’s that existing solutions are often fragmented, expensive, and difficult to use.
 For new entrepreneurs, an intuitive platform that combines market research, AI-driven content creation, and social media management into a single, streamlined solution is essential for building a strong online presence without the hassle.
 The agenda?

-A comprehensive platform that integrates planning, content creation, and management with the help of AI optimization, so that we can reduce complexity, enhance consistency, and free up time for users to focus on creativity and business growth.
+HMW build a comprehensive platform that integrates planning, content creation, and management with the help of AI optimization, so that we can reduce complexity, enhance consistency, and free up time for users to focus on creativity and business growth?

 Designing Within Constraints: